 i.
 Castor Oil And Baking Soda

 Mix some baking soda and castor oil till it becomes a gummy paste.
 Take a small amount of the paste and apply to the mole, and wrap the area with a bandage.
 You can leave this overnight, remove the bandage in the morning and rinse the area.
 You can leave this mixture in the fridge for up to 48 hours if made in excess.
-Do this once every two days, and within a fortnight, you may see some changes in how
+Do this once every two days, and within a fortnight, you may see some changes in how the mole looks.

 ii.
 Apple Cider Vinegar